asika32764/php-code-generator/README.md

 ## Integrate To Your Project or Framework

-PHP Code Generator can integrate to any framework instead default Joomla Console Application.
+PHP Code Generator can integrate to any framework instead default Windwalker Console Application.
 Just create an `IO` class to help PHP Code Generator input and output some information:

 ``` php